starfish-codes/valicon/README.md

 # Validations and Conversions
-A collection of ectoless validation and helper functions for validation of pure data structures.
+A comprehensive set of data structure validation and related helper functions, designed to work without external dependencies.

 ## Usage